francoiscabrol/gitmaster/README.md

 ```

 Several commands can be executed in the same run.
-For example, `gitmaster fetch status` is going to first fetch the last remote version and then display the status of each repository.
+For example, `gitmaster fetch status` is going to first fetch the last remote versions and then display the status of each repository.

 Install it
 ----------
 Requirement: You need java installed.
+And git of course.
+I tried it under MacOS, Linux Ubuntu and Arch Linux.
+It should works under window also but I don't know how to install it.

-Copy the gmaster file in your bin path.
+Under Linux/Macos, you have just to copy the "gmaster" file in your bin path.
 For example under /usr/bin/.

-This command do that for you: `sudo curl -Lo /usr/bin/gmaster https://github.com/francoiscabrol/gitmaster/releases/download/0.7/gmaster`.
-You will need to change the permissions with `sudo chmod -x /usr/bin/gmaster`.
+This command is going to install the last release for you.
+You can replace the GITMASTER_PATH to install it in an other folder.

+`export GITMASTER_PATH=/usr/bin/gmaster && curl https://raw.githubusercontent.com/francoiscabrol/gitmaster/master/install.sh | bash -x`

 Then you will be able to run it direcly in your terminal.
 `gmaster help`